seiyria/soa-autofarm/README.md

 * `--skip-gifts` - skip opening the gift box.
 Default: `false`.
 * `--skip-achievements` - skip opening achievements as they're gotten.
 Default: `false`.
 * `--mouse-hover-block` - if `true`, you can hover over the Nox window and pause execution of clicks.
 Default: `false`.
+* `--party-quit-delay` - quit each party after a given time if they do not start (to prevent AFK trap rooms).
+Default: `30000`ms.

 ### Debug Args